nubank/clj-owasp/examples/A1-injection/README.md

 Injection flaws, such as SQL, NoSQL, OS, and LDAP injection, occur when untrusted data is sent to an interpreter as part of a command or query.
 The attacker’s hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.

 # Example
-This code basically receives a certificate name and generates a RSA key the `/tmp/a1/` path.
+This code basically receives a certificate name and generates a RSA key in the `/tmp/a1/` path.

 ```clojure
 (ns injection)